WHAT IS A PT100 PROBE?

 The easiest way to connect (but least recommended) is with just two cables.
 This is only recommended for measuring up to 10 meters from the temperature regulator since from there the pt100 sensor may have signal losses.

-The 3-wire connection mode is the most common and most widely used for industrial processes and it solves the problem of errors generated by cables well.
-The only requirement is that the three cables have the same electrical resistance because the measurement system is based (almost always) on the "Wheatstone bridge".
-Of course, the temperature reader must be for this type of connection.
-Most industrial equipment is prepared for a 3-wire connection.
+The 3-wire connection method is the most common and widely used for industrial processes, effectively resolving the problem of errors caused by cables.
+The only requirement is that all three wires have the same electrical resistance, as the measurement system is (almost always) based on the Wheatstone bridge.
+Naturally, the temperature sensor must be compatible with this type of connection.
+Most industrial equipment is designed for 3-wire connections.

 The 4-wire method is the most accurate of all and is used in the laboratory.
 The 4 wires can be different (different resistance) but the reading instrument is more expensive.